-The District is governed by a five member elected Board of Directors.
+The District is governed by a five member elected (in even years) Board of Directors.
 Terms of office are four years.
-The five Board members are not elected at-large but represent distinct areas, or wards.
+For more information about the election process, please visit the Monterey County Elections website, http://www.montereycountyelections.us/.
+The five Board members are not elected at-large but represent distinct areas, or Wards.

 Ward 2 includes the City of Seaside, excepting the north-eastern portion in Ward 1, and the northern half of the City of Sand City with unincorporated areas of the former Fort Ord encompassing most of the Bureau of Land Management reserve lands and a small undeveloped portion of land in the south-eastern City of Del Rey Oaks.